 standard atmosphere

-Convert to and from standard atmospheres to other major units of pressure
+Convert between standard atmospheres and other major units of pressure

 A unit of pressure = 101,325 pascals, approximately the value of atmospheric pressure at sea level.
 Symbol, atm.
 Also called the physical atmosphere.
 Compare technical atmosphere.